microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

 ## Customization

 ### HostConfig
-To customize the renderer you provide an instance of the HostConfig object.
-(See [Host Config Schema](/documentation/#display-hostconfigschema) for the full description.)
+To customize the renderer, provide an instance of the HostConfig object.
+See the [Host Config Schema](HostConfigSchema.md) for a full description.
+Since the HostConfig object will be instantiated with defaults, set only the properties you want to change.

-> The HostConfig object will be instantiated with defaults, so you can set just the properties you want to change.
+Passing it to the AndroidRenderer sets the default HostConfig to use for every card you render.

 Example:
 ```csharp